-The role of Governors
+The role of the Local Advisory Board

-The local advisory body supports the head teacher in all attempts to eliminate bullying from our school.
+The local advisory board supports the head teacher in all attempts to eliminate bullying from our school.
 This policy statement makes it very clear that the local advisory body does not allow bullying to take place in our school, and that any incidents of bullying that do occur are taken very seriously and dealt with appropriately.

-The local advisory body will monitor the incidents of bullying that occur, and reviews the effectiveness of the school policy regularly.
+The local advisory board will monitor the incidents of bullying that occur, and reviews the effectiveness of the school policy regularly.
 The governors require the Headteacher to keep accurate records of all incidents of bullying and to report to the governors annually about the effectiveness of school anti-bullying strategies.

-The local advisory body will respond within ten days to any request from a parent to investigate incidents of bullying.
-In all cases, the local advisory body will notify the Executive headteacher and asks him/her to conduct an investigation into the case and to report back to a representative of the local advisory body.
+The local advisory board will respond within ten days to any request from a parent to investigate incidents of bullying.
+In all cases, the local advisory board will notify the Executive headteacher and asks him/her to conduct an investigation into the case and to report back to a representative of the local advisory board.